Be Bold at Rhode Island College

 Rhode Island College Anchormen and Anchorwomen compete in the NCAA Division III Little East Conference in 21 varsity sports.
 Virtually all of RIC’s varsity athletic programs have challenged for conference, regional and national titles.
 RIC’s Recreation Center, the home of intramural sports, features a field house, dance studio, interchangeable courts, cardio and weight rooms, and an indoor heated pool.

 RIC offers 90 undergraduate majors in the fields of education, business, nursing, social work, and the arts and sciences.
-The student to faculty mentor ratio is 14:1 while the average class size is 18 students, making it easy to connect and develop relationships with faculty.
+The student to faculty mentor ratio is 14:1, while the average class size is 18 students, making it easy to connect and develop relationships with faculty.
 Nearly 90 percent of RIC faculty have terminal degrees in their fields.
-In addition, Rhode Island College offers qualified students the opportunity to accelerate their learning in their 4+1 Bachelor to Master’s programs.
+In addition, Rhode Island College offers qualified students the opportunity to accelerate their learning in their 4+1 Bachelors to Masters programs.

 Rhode Island College holds over a dozen academic accreditations including: the New England Commission on Higher Education (NECHE), National Association of Schools of Art and Design (NASAD), National Association of Schools of Music (NASM), International Accreditation Council for Business Education (IACBE), Commission on Collegiate Nursing Education (CCNE), and the Council on Social Work Education (CSWE) to name a few.